ansible/ansible/docs/docsite/rst/reference_appendices/general_precedence.rst

 Configuration settings
 ^^^^^^^^^^^^^^^^^^^^^^

 :ref:`Configuration settings<ansible_configuration_settings>` include both values from the ``ansible.cfg`` file and environment variables.
 Within this category, values set in configuration files have lower precedence.
-Ansible uses the first ``ansible.cfg`` file it finds, looking in these locations in order:
+Ansible uses the first ``ansible.cfg`` file it finds, ignoring all others.
+Ansible searches for ``ansible.cfg`` in these locations in order:

  * ``ANSIBLE_CONFIG`` (environment variable if set)
  * ``ansible.cfg`` (in the current directory)
  * ``~/.ansible.cfg`` (in the home directory)
  * ``/etc/ansible/ansible.cfg``

-Ansible will use the first ``ansible.cfg`` file found, all others are ignored.

 Environment variables have a higher precedence than entries in ``ansible.cfg``.
 If you have environment variables set on your control node, they override the settings in whichever ``ansible.cfg`` file Ansible loads.
 The value of any given environment variable follows normal shell precedence: the last value defined overwrites previous values.